 Why do smokers pay more for dental insurance?

-Most dental insurance companies charge smokers higher premiums than they do those who don’t use tobacco.
-This is because insurance companies assume more financial risk when they cover a smoker.
+When it comes to how to pick dental insurance for smokers, you'll find that companies charge smokers higher premiums compared to those who don’t use tobacco products.
+That's because insurance companies assume more financial risk when they cover a smoker.

 “The reason why smokers are charged higher dental insurance premiums is that those who smoke are more prone to diseases of the gums and teeth,” the article states.
 “In fact, smoking is considered one of the main reasons for tooth loss.”